Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: INTRODUCTION

 In this paper, we present the first photometric investigations and period analyses of AT~2016blu.
-The main goal of this paper is to document major outbursts of AT~2016blu and search for any degree of periodicity similar to SN~2000ch.
-First, we describe the observations.
+Our main goal is to document major eruptions of AT~2016blu and search for any degree of periodicity similar to that of SN~2000ch.
+First, in Section~\ref{sec:obs} we describe the observations.
 In Section~\ref{sec:LC}, we analyse the major outbursts of AT~2016blu.
-In Section~\ref{sec:Priodicity}, we investigate the possible periodic variability of AT~2016blu.
-Section~\ref{sec:consclusion} discusses the underlying mechanism causing these outbursts and similarities with SN~2000ch.
+We discuss AT~2016blu's infrared variability and study its colour evolution in Section~\ref{sec:Wavelength}.
+Section~\ref{sec:Priodicity} investigates the possible periodic variability of AT~2016blu.
+In Section~\ref{sec:Precursor}, we analyse {\sl Hubble Space Telescope\/} ({\sl HST}) data to constrain the mass and luminosity of AT~2016blu's progenitor.
+Section~\ref{sec:binary} speculates about the underlying mechanism causing these outbursts, and similarities with SN~2000ch and SN~2009ip.
+We summarise our conclusions in Section~\ref{sec:conclusion}.